Two House Chronicles

 “And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.”
 Revelation 17:10

 When the visions of Daniel and John are reconciled the little horn in Daniel is the same beast John perceives rising “up out of the sea”, which is the fifth head/king, above.
-The next and sixth head is definitely the two-horned beast in Revelation 13 and as stated, above, there is almost universal agreement in Historicism that the little horn in Daniel, the fifth, the interpretation that the little horn in Daniel, the fifth beast, was fulfilled by the Papacy during the dark ages is the sine qua non of Historicism—which makes John’s perspective our day, as the Papacy’s hegemony “over all kindreds, and tongues, and nations” in the west has long since past, but is rising again today.
+The next and sixth head is definitely the two-horned beast in Revelation 13 and as stated, above, there is almost universal agreement in Historicism that the little horn in Daniel, the fifth, was fulfilled by the Papacy during the dark ages and is the sine qua non of Historicism—which makes John’s perspective our day, as the Papacy’s hegemony “over all kindreds, and tongues, and nations” in the west has long since passed, but is rising again today.
 In support that John’s perspective is from our day and not the first century the controversy over the meaning of the phrase τη κυριακη ἡμερα or “the Lord’s day” in Revelation 1:10 enters.
 The controversy concerns John’s intent concerning the phrase whether he meant the Hebrew idiom “the day of the Lord” or an expression just beginning to develop in his day meaning “the first day of the week” or Sunday.
 In support of the former the author Jerome Smith wrote:

-There are arguments that John’s intent was the novel expression just rising into use meaning Sunday worship but as Smith stated, such an expression has no relevance to the theme of the apocalypse, where the Hebrew idiom does.
-The Hebrew idiom was John’s intent when one grasps that the little horn in Daniel is John’s beast from the sea, which accounts for the seven heads on the scarlet beast.
+There are arguments that John’s intent was the novel expression just rising into use meaning Sunday worship but as Smith stated, such an expression has no relevance to the theme of the apocalypse, where the Hebrew idioms of the little horn in Daniel and the sea-beast in John do.
 The correspondence between Daniel and Revelation reveals that John’s perspective is from our time as the sixth head, reigning from his perspective is the two-horned beast of Revelation 13:1-18, which will be revealed in succeeding essays.
 Grasping that John’s vision transcended time is not a great leap from grasping that Ezekiel’s visions transcended space.